rencfs

 Dev settings

-If you don’t want to be prompted for password, you can set this env var and run like this:
+If you don’t want to be prompted for a password, you can set this env var and run it like this:

 RENCFS_PASSWORD=PASS cargo run --release -- mount --mount-point MOUNT_POINT --data-dir DATA_DIR

-For dev mode is recommended to run with DEBUG log level:
+For dev mode it is recommended to run with DEBUG log level:

 cargo run --release -- --log-level DEBUG mount --mount-point MOUNT_POINT --data-dir DATA_DIR